-When using any MPEG compatible algorithm, and some of the available linear PCM modes, each individual encoder/decoder pair allows one channel of ancillary data to be multiplexed into the audio bit stream and subsequently demultiplexed.
+When using any MPEG compatible algorithm, each individual encoder/decoder pair allows one channel of ancillary data to be multiplexed into the audio bit stream and subsequently demultiplexed.
 This RS232 data path supports multiple baud rates and can be used for many different user applications.